signetica/acpi_hidd/README.md

 of the driver with devd(8), but contributions from users will make the driver more useful.
 Inside the driver you'll find a list of key codes and the keys they represent.
-Add your computer's codes to this list and leave your additions, and the make and model of your computer, as an issue here on github.
+Add your computer's codes to this list and leave your additions, the make, and model of your computer as an issue here on github.

 The current key code list follows: